From the Amazon rainforest to Inca ruins - beaches and city life - South America is an amazing experience for any traveller.

 Suriname is the smallest country in all over South America and one of the world’s poorest as well.
-However, it is still safe for tourists to travel with plentiful landmarks and tourists attractions to visit.
+However, it is still safe for tourists to travel with plentiful landmarks and tourist attractions to visit.

-Like most of the countries in South America, Suriname is home to multiple waterfalls, scenic mountains, and lakes.
-Brownsberg is one of the country’s highlights; it is a nature reserve that lies in south of Paramaribo.
+Like most countries in South America, Suriname is home to multiple waterfalls, scenic mountains, and lakes.
+Brownsberg is one of the country’s highlights; it is a nature reserve that lies in the south of Paramaribo.
 This nature haven is rich in birdlife, including parrots, woodpeckers, toucans, and more.
 There is also a wide array of mammals that dot the spacious park.

 The town of Paramaribo seems to offer a lot to its visitors.
 It is home to the UNESCO World Heritage Centre, Historic Inner City of Paramaribo.
 This little town was formerly a Dutch colonial site where the sugar industry thrived.
 Thus, you will come across remains of history within its humble lands.

 Voltzberg is one of the many mountains that South America encompasses as well as the highlights of Suriname.
 Located in the Sipaliwini District, the Voltzberg is part of the Emma Range.
 Moreover, it forms a nature reserve along with the Raleigh Falls that sits nearby.